Port Macquarie - East

 Port Macquarie - East has limited levels of nearby infrastructure activity, ranking in the 10thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 11 projects that could impact this region.
-Notable ones include Ocean Estate Port Macquarie, Port Macquarie Aquatic Facility, Akoya Apartments, and Hastings Residences Port Macquarie.
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 11 projects likely impacting the area.
+Notable projects include Ocean Estate Port Macquarie, Port Macquarie Aquatic Facility, Akoya Apartments, and Hastings Residences Port Macquarie.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.